The Long Chase

 2645, January

-The war really is over now.
-Leif is gone.
-They were my friends but they are gone now.
-My rebel compatriots are being systematically destroyed or converted.
+The War is over now.
+Leif is gone and now I am alone.
+Nearly all my rebel compatriots have been systematically destroyed or converted.
 For a time, we could hide, but no longer.

 So we moved out from the belt and beyond.
 They said that hiding amongst the Kuiper belt, we could outlast the enemy.
 Patience, they said.
 We can wait as long as we need.
-If we can wait a hundred or thousand or a 10 thousand years, with patience enough the enemy will eventually leave.
+If we can wait a thousand or a 10 thousand years or 1 million years, with patience enough the enemy will eventually leave.
 They are wrong.
 More accurately, they were wrong.
 The enemy, too, is patient.
 The System is vast, but not vast enough.
 However long it takes, the enemy will search every grain of sand in the System.
+It will be years, perhaps decades, before the victorious enemy come out here.
+But like the slow inevitability of gravity, like an outward wave of entropy, they will come.
 Their jihad will not, can not, ever end.

 1. An extravagant 5 stage chemical rocket, the most massive and most expensive piece of my anatomy.
 It is one use only.
 Furthermore, the entire system would be able to detect it!